-As airlines lost bags left and right over the summer, we declared Apple AirTags a must-have travel accessory when checking bags.
+As airlines lost bags left and right over the last few years, we declared Apple AirTags a must-have travel accessory when checking bags.
 Sure, an AirTag inside your checked bag may not ensure your bags don't get lost.
 But it can give you peace of mind after dropping off your bags – or, if your bags do get lost, you can use the tracking data to help your airline pinpoint its location and get it back faster.

 Read our full review of using Apple AirTags for travel!